xokcton/price-fetcher/README.md

 ## Notes

 - Prices are fetched every 5 minutes and stored in memory.
 - Logs are written to `logs/app.log` and the console.
+The logs directory is automatically created on startup.
 - The `ccxt` library handles rate limiting automatically.
 Monitor `logs/app.log` for rate limit or API errors.
 - For production, consider adding a database (e.g., MongoDB) for price persistence and a caching layer (e.g., Redis) to reduce API calls.
 - To fetch Bybit spot market pairs instead of futures, add `options: { defaultType: 'spot' }` to Bybit’s config in `src/config/exchanges.ts`.